OfficeDev/O365-Win-Connect/README.md

 ## Next steps ##

-- If you have any trouble with running this sample, please [log an issue](https://github.com/OfficeDev/O365-WinPlatform-Connect/issues).
+- If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/O365-WinPlatform-Connect/issues).
-- If you're interested in a sample that does a lot more with the Office 365 services in a Windows app, look at the [Office 365 Starter Project for Windows Store App](https://github.com/OfficeDev/O365-Windows-Start)
+- If you're interested in a sample that does a lot more with the Office 365 services in a Windows app, look at the [Office 365 Starter Project for Windows Store App](https://github.com/OfficeDev/O365-Windows-Start).
 - For more details on what else you can do with the Office 365 services in your Windows app, start with the [Getting started](http://aka.ms/rpx192) page on dev.office.com.